Eshva/cert-manager-webhook-yandex-connect/README.md

 ## Conformance test
 Please note that the test is not a typical unit or integration test.
 Instead it invokes the web hook in a Kubernetes-like environment which asks the web hook to really call the DNS provider (.i.e.
 Yandex.Connect).
 It attempts to create an `TXT` entry like `cert-manager-dns01-tests.example.com`, verifies the presence of the entry via Google DNS.
 Finally it removes the entry by calling the cleanup method of web hook.

 As said above, the conformance test is run against the real Yandex.Connect API.
-Therefore you *must* have a Yandex.Connect account, a domain and an API key.
+Therefore you *must* have a Yandex.Connect account, a domain and an PDD Token.

 ``` shell
 cp testdata/yandex-connect/ppd-token.yaml.sample testdata/yandex-connect/pdd-token.yaml